 Recommended Best Blue Mountain Coffee

-Having said all this, it's worth mentioning that not all Blue Mountain coffee products are created equal.
+It's worth mentioning that not all Blue Mountain coffee products are created equal.
 When buying even the best of Blue Mountain coffee, make sure to note the label to see how much of the coffee was actually made with real Blue Mountain coffee beans.
 If it's a Blue Mountain blend, chances are it won't be 100% Blue Mountain coffee.
 For the record, there's nothing wrong with blends if that's what you are going for.
 But if you're looking for the real Blue Mountain experience, make sure it's 100%.

 Out of the Grey Blue Mountain Coffee